 These trends suggest that HT crop adoption facilitates the use of conservation tillage practices.
 In addition, a review of several econometric studies points to a two-way causal relationship between the adoption of HT crops and conservation tillage.
 Thus, in addition to its direct effects on herbicide usage, adoption of herbicide-tolerant crops indirectly benefits the environment by encouraging the use of conservation tillage.

-But while GMOs have helped reduce pesticide use, this is actually quite a small part among the ecological impacts of agriculture.
+But while GMOs have helped reduce all-over pesticide use, this is actually quite a small part among its ecological impacts of agriculture.
 As Marc Brazeau puts it over at Food and Farm Discussion Lab:

 … pesticides represent a drop in the sustainability bucket when compared to land use, water use, pollution and greenhouse gases.
 In fact, it may seem counter-intuitive but, pesticides can play a substantial role in mitigating the damage associated with many of those other factors.